Best of the Super Juniors: 2010

-The 2010 Best of the Super Juniors featured 16 participants in two blocks, and was held from May 30 to June 13.
-Outside entrants included Fujita "Jr." Hayato (Michinoku Pro), Kota Ibushi (DDT Pro-Wrestling), Kenny Omega (DDT/Ring of Honor/Pro Wrestling Guerrilla, United States), Kushida (Smash), La Sombra (Consejo Mundial de Lucha Libre, Mexico), Davey Richards (ROH/PWG, United States), and Taiji Ishimori (Pro Wrestling Noah).
-On May 31, 2010 it was announced that Tiger Mask IV had suffered a vertebra injury during his match against La Sombra and was forced out of action for two months.
-As a result of his injury Tiger Mask IV withdrew from the competition, forfeiting the rest of his matches, automatically giving all of his opponents two points.
-On June 6, 2010 Fujita Hayato had to forfeit his match against Akira due to an injury and also forfeit the rest of the tournament.
-The winner of the tournament, Prince Devitt, went on to defeat Naomichi Marufuji on June 19, 2010, at Dominion 6.19 to become the new IWGP Junior Heavyweight Champion.
+The 2010 Best of the Super Juniors tournament featured 16 participants divided into two blocks, and took place from May 30 to June 13.
+Outside entrants included Fujita "Jr." Hayato (Michinoku Pro), Kota Ibushi (DDT Pro-Wrestling), Kenny Omega (DDT/Ring of Honor/Pro Wrestling Guerrilla), Kushida (Smash), La Sombra (Consejo Mundial de Lucha Libre), Davey Richards (ROH/PWG), and Taiji Ishimori (Pro Wrestling Noah).
+On May 31, 2010, it was announced that Tiger Mask IV had injured a vertebra during his match against La Sombra and would be out of action for two months.
+As a result, Tiger Mask IV withdrew from the competition and forfeited the rest of his matches, which automatically gave all of his opponents two points.
+On June 6, 2010, Fujita had to forfeit his match against Akira due to injury, thereby also forfeiting the rest of the tournament.
+Prince Devitt won the tournament and went on to defeat Naomichi Marufuji on June 19, 2010, at Dominion 6.19, becoming the new IWGP Junior Heavyweight Champion.